andreamoleri/DataArchitecture/README.md

 2. **Shard Keys**: a shard key is a field or a combination of fields that determines how data is distributed across shards.
 Choosing an appropriate shard key is crucial for balanced data distribution and query performance.

-In MongoDB Atlas, sharding can be enabled and configured through the Atlas console, providing an easy-to-use interface for managing sharded clusters.
+In MongoDB, sharding can be enabled and configured through the console, providing an easy-to-use interface for managing sharded clusters.

 #### Replica Sets in MongoDB